-Finley paused, juggling his armfuls of equipment as he peered at the old gardener leaning on his spade beside the path.
+Finley paused, juggling his armfuls of equipment as he peered at the old gardener who stood beside the path, leaning on a spade.
 With weathered face and dirt encrusted skin, the grizzled figure seemed almost part of the garden.
 Finley hadn’t even noticed his presence until he spoke.

 “Uh, sure.”
 Finley shrugged.
-He didn’t know what else to say.
-It was only his first day on the job, and all he’d been allowed to do so far was fetch and carry.
-The head gardener had barely even let him get his hands dirty.
+What else could he say?
+It was only his first day on the job, after all, and all he’d done so far was fetch and carry.
+The cranky head gardener had barely even let him get his hands dirty.

-Images of carefully managed plots, with neatly tended lines of vegetables and flowers, and paths winding through lush growth, filled Finley’s mind.
+Images of beautifully managed plots, with carefully tended lines of vegetables and flowers, and paths winding through lush growth that buzzed with life, filled Finley’s mind.
 He blinked.
 The desire to see it happen, to make it happen, settled deep in his chest.

 When he looked again the old gardener had vanished.

 Word Count: 175

 To view the other entries, click the little blue frog.